pdf-association/arlington-pdf-model/TestGrammar/README.md

 ---

-# TODO :pushpin:
+# TODO

+- see the Doxygen output for miscellaneous improvements
-- when processing PDF files, also calculate predicates (declarative functions)
+- when processing PDF files, also calculate predicates

 ---